caseyg/awesome/TOPICS.md

 *   [docmost/docmost](https://github.com/docmost/docmost) - Docmost is an open-source collaborative wiki and documentation software.
 It is an open-source alternative to Confluence and Notion.

-*   [mayneyao/eidos](https://github.com/mayneyao/eidos) - Offline alternative to Notion.
-Eidos is an extensible framework for managing your personal data throughout your lifetime in one place.
+*   [mayneyao/eidos](https://github.com/mayneyao/eidos) - An extensible framework for Personal Data Management.

 *   [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - Bring projects, wikis, and teams together with AI.
 AppFlowy is the AI collaborative workspace where you achieve more without losing control of your data.
 The leading open source Notion alternative.